Kate Kane: Origins and early career

 Kate Kane battles Whisper A'Daire's bestial followers as Batwoman.
-Art by Keith Giffen.
+Art breakdown by Keith Giffen, pencilled by Joe Bennett (artist).

 In 52 #7, Kate Kane is introduced (although she is referred to as Kathy on several occasions).
 No Origins titles have been presented for Kate Kane; her fictional backstory is presented in Detective Comics through the use of exposition and flashbacks.
 In their early childhood, Katherine Rebecca "Kate" Kane and her sister Elizabeth "Beth" Kane were identical twins who shared a very close bond.
 Their parents were career soldiers in the United States Army, and the twins were raised at least partially in Fort Bragg, North Carolina.
 (Note: Jacob Kane was a member of the 3rd Special Forces Group, and Gabrielle Kane was part of the 525th Battlefield Surveillance Brigade, both based out of Fort Bragg.)
 Their father, Jacob "Jake" Kane, was promoted to colonel sometime before their twelfth birthday and reassigned to a NATO position in Brussels, Belgium, and the family moved there.

 On the twins' twelfth birthday, Jacob could not come home to celebrate with them due to a security crisis, so Kate and Beth were taken by their mother, Gabrielle Kane, to the Grand-Place for chocolate and waffles, their favorite dish.
 On the way to the restaurant, a group of gunmen attacked the family and took them hostage, killing their bodyguard in the process.
 After learning of his family's kidnapping, Jacob Kane led a rescue mission to save his captured family, which ended with Kate's mother being executed and Beth apparently killed after being caught in the crossfire between the kidnappers and soldiers.
 Jacob and Kate move back to the States and settle in the Washington metropolitan area, where Jacob receives significant promotions and Kate completes middle school and high school, seemingly at private institutions.

 Kate attends the United States Military Academy, where she receives excellent grades, performs well in physical fitness and sports, earns prestigious awards, and achieves the rank of Brigade Executive Officer in her senior year; she also maintains a secret romantic relationship with her roommate, Sophie Moore.
 Shortly after her class's Ring Weekend ceremony, Kate is anonymously accused of homosexual conduct.
 The academy's Brigade Tactical Officer asks her to disavow the allegation on account of her outstanding record, mentioning that if she does, she will be demoted but still be able to graduate.
 Telling the BTO that she refuses to lie and violate the Honor Code of the academy, Kate admits to being lesbian and is forced to leave the school.
 When she confronts her father with the news, he supports her and affirms that she upheld her honor and integrity.
 Sometime later, Jacob marries Catherine Hamilton Kane.